 Internet Security and Safety Tips for Employers

-Even if it didn’t impact you directly, you most certainly have heard about the recent massive data breach in the United States Federal Government.
+Even if internet security didn’t impact you directly, you most certainly have heard about the recent massive data breach in the United States Federal Government.
 In July 2015, it came to light that 21.5 million individuals were impacted by two incidents of data theft from the Office of Personnel Management computer systems.
 The hackers were able to obtain information from federal employee security clearance applications, which contain not only personal information about the applicant, but their partners and spouses, immediate family members, former employers, and even neighbors.
 This included information such as health records, social security numbers, and fingerprints.
 As a result of these major data leaks, the director of the Office of Personnel Management, Katherine Archuleta, resigned her post.

 This news has shown all of us that no entity is immune to computer hackers.
 According to computer security site McAffee.com, not all computer hackers are out to steal information from you.
 They may have any of the following motives: